Ergonomics! Fun word, un-fun subject.

 What are the benefits of ergonomics?

 The number one benefit of good ergonomics is it prevents injury for your workers.
-When you reduce aches and injury, you can trigger a domino effect of positive impacts.
+When you reduce aches and injuries, you can trigger a domino effect of positive impacts.

 A culture of safety